Yelp/detect-secrets/docs/audit.md

     - `docker pull ibmcom/detect-secrets-redhat-ubi:latest`
 2. Mount the directory containing your code to the Docker image's `/code` folder, since it's the working directory for detect-secrets.
 Then, update your baseline file.
     - `docker run -it -a stdout --rm -v $(pwd):/code ibmcom/detect-secrets-redhat-ubi scan --update .secrets.baseline`
-2.With the same directory mounted, run a report.
+3. With the same directory mounted, run a report.
     - `docker run -it -a stdout --rm -v $(pwd):/code ibmcom/detect-secrets-redhat-ubi audit --report --fail-on-unaudited --fail-on-live --fail-on-audited-real .secrets.baseline`

 #### Using `detect-secrets-redhat-ubi-custom` Docker Image